wingcon/openstack-gitlab-executor/README.md

+# This is a fork of RedHatQE/openstack-gitlab-executor

+This work is based on https://github.com/RedHatQE/openstack-gitlab-executor - many thanks!
+Since I changed the Dockerfile to be ubuntu instead of redhat based I do not expect a complete upstream merge.
+Beside this change there are however some mostly minor improvements made which I hope to get upstreamed at some point.

 # GitLab CI Openstack executor
 GitLab CI doesn't support Openstack as an executor but provides the ability to implement your own executor by using scripts to provision, run, and clean up CI environment.
 This repository contains such scripts as well as a Containerfile to build and configure a container image with Gitlab Runner